Marlies Göhr: The 1980s

-Marlies Göhr and Evelyn Ashford continued their dominance of the 100 m in 1984, recording the season's fastest 10 times between them.
-Unfortunately, Göhr was unable to compete at that year's Olympic Games in Los Angeles, because of the boycott by the Eastern Bloc countries.
-Ashford, unchallenged, went on to win the gold medal.
+Göhr and Ashford continued their dominance of the 100 m in 1984, recording the season's fastest 10 times between them.
+Unfortunately, Göhr was unable to compete at that year's Olympic Games in Los Angeles, because of the boycott by the Eastern Bloc countries, and Ashford won the gold medal.
 Ashford's time of 10.97 secs was the first time a woman had run a legal sub-11 second clocking in the Olympic Games.
 They had a showdown in Zurich, in which Ashford won setting a new world record of 10.76 to Gohr's 10.84.

 In 1986, Göhr was focused on retaining her 100 m title at the European Championships in Stuttgart.
 She defended her title with a season's best time of 10.91 s and became the first woman to win three European 100 m titles.
-She then won a second gold medal in the 4 x 100 m relay.
+She then won a second gold medal in the 4 × 100 m relay.
 In October 1986, she was awarded a Star of People's Friendship in gold (second class) for her sporting success.

 Göhr's last two appearances in major international championships were at the 1987 World Championships in Athletics in Rome and at the 1988 Olympic Games in Seoul.
-She was eliminated in the semi-finals of the 100 m in Rome but won a silver medal in the 4 x 100 m relay.
-At the Olympics, she was again eliminated in the 100 m semi-finals, but she won another silver in the relay.
-Ashford, anchoring the USA team, made up a three-metre deficit and won by a clear metre over Göhr.
+She was eliminated in the semi-finals of the 100 m in Rome but won a silver medal in the 4 × 100 m relay.
+At the Olympics, she was again eliminated in the 100 m semi-finals but won another silver in the relay.

 Drug testing

 With the fall of the Berlin Wall in 1989, Stasi (secret police) files suggested widespread official doping under the East German regime.

-Despite these reports, Göhr only tested positive for androgenic steroids in 1975 as a 17-year-old, and has maintained she never used them again.
+Despite these reports, Göhr only tested positive for androgenic steroids in 1975 as a 17-year-old and has maintained that she never used them again.